Article

 If you need to cut back the budget based on these calculations or a discussion with your executive team, try to set goals and prioritize items by highest impact and long-term payoff.
 Vet items against one another based on their value to your business goals, and do not make reactive choices based on short-term resource issues.
 In addition, be careful not to cut out anything that seems small but may derail the effectiveness of higher priority items.

 Example: While crafting our 2016 marketing plan, we almost decided to cut back on producing new case studies for our website.
 Since we have published more case studies than many of our competitors, this seemed like a logical place to reduce efforts for the time being.
 One of our high-priority goals for the year, however, was updating print collateral and industry-specific sales materials.
-As part of that initiative, we want to showcase a wide variety of clients, project types and industries beyond what we have already published.
+As part of that initiative, we want to showcase a wide variety of clients, project types industries beyond what we have already published.
 Additionally, there is a constant push in our industry to share recent work.
 For these reasons, we decided it was worthwhile to continue writing case studies.

 How to Proactively Manage Common Challenges